Call or text to schedule a consultation

 *Please note that this is a basic example for illustration purposes only.
 The income levels used here will not necessarily result in the child support amount shown above.
 Other factors can be taken into consideration.

-• If a parent is currently paying court-ordered child support in a separate and unrelated case, the amount of child support being paid in that other case will be deducted from that parent’s gross income, for determining net income.
+• If a parent is currently paying court-ordered child support in a separate and unrelated case, the amount of child support being paid in that other case will be deducted from that parent’s income, for determining the support payments.

 • Health insurance premiums for the child will be added onto the child support calculation, and divided between the parents based on their respective percentages of the combined income.

-• Under the new law, the “custodial” parent, or parent with the majority of parenting time, will be entitled to claim the tax dependency exemption for the parties’ minor child, unless the parties otherwise agree, or unless a judge previously ruled otherwise.
+• The parent with the majority of parenting time, will be entitled to claim the tax dependency exemption for the parties’ minor child, unless the parties otherwise agree, or unless a judge previously ruled otherwise.

-• Under the child support law enacted in 2017, when parents have close to equal amounts of parenting time, the actual number of overnights that each parent has with the children will be taken into consideration when calculating child support.
+• When parents have close to equal amounts of parenting time, the actual number of overnights that each parent has with the children will be taken into consideration when calculating child support.

 The old “percentage model” had been the method of calculating child support in Illinois for over 30 years.
-However, this model usually only considered the paying parent’s income, and did not fully consider both parents’ income.
-The new child support law in 2017 attempts to provide for child support similar to what a child would have received if both parents had stayed together.
-As of early 2017, Illinois was in the small minority of states which were still using the percentage model of child support calculations.
-The new “income shares” model of calculation has become the national trend, and is used in the majority of states.
+However, it usually only considered the paying parent’s income, and did not fully consider both parents’ income.
+The current child support law attempts to provide for a level of support similar to what a child would have received if both parents had stayed together.
+The current “income shares” model of calculation has become the national trend, and is used in the majority of states.

 (815) 207-9570